Catherine Ahlers, Pesticide Control Specialist II, NYS DEC

 In her imaginary free time, Rebecca writes about landscape management and pollination ecology, as well as designs the occasional garden.

-Benjamin Osborne, BCMA, Certified Arborist, Certified Municipal Specialist, Director of Tree Preservation, NYC Department of Parks & Recreation
+Benjamin Osborne, BCMA, Director of Tree Preservation, NYC Department of Parks & Recreation

 Ben Osborne is the Director of Tree Preservation at the New York City Department of Parks and Recreation, where he has worked since 2007.
 Ben oversees several programs including Trees and Sidewalks, which repairs sidewalks damaged by city trees; Permits and Plan Review, which manages the impacts of private development; Forest Health, which is addressing the impacts of emerald ash borer and the lingering effects of Superstorm Sandy; Forestry Safety and Training; as well as policies related to tree care, preservation, and valuation.
 Ben is part of the team that has developed NYC Parks new and innovative Tree Risk Management Program.